 By 2030, arthritis will affect 67 million U.S. adults, the CDC predicts.

-Those statistics appear in the CDC's Morbidity and Mortality Weekly
+Those statistics appear in the CDC's Morbidity and Mortality Weekly Report.

 Arthritis is most common in the following groups: